 I have made a simple pluck sound and wrote a midi sequence in a newly created project within SoundBridge.
 What is more, the midi sequence is gradually multiplying in order to create kind of a rising movement.
 Unaffected, it sounds like this.

 This is a fairly clean and simple sound.
 Let’s spice it up with comb filter automation.
 For this purpose, I will add a Serum Fx plugin by Xfer which contains a variety of effects.
 One of these effects is a versatile filter with lots of different filter types.
 Before adding a filter I will add a Reverb effect, huge in size, which is needed to make a comb filter effect more obvious.
 In addition, this will introduce more space to clean and mono sound.
 This is how it sounds with the reverb.

 ~Pluck sound with Reverb Effect

-After that, I will place a filter effect under the reverb in Serum Fx rack and from the filter type menu I will select a comb filter, named cmb+.
-In the filter section I will firstly set mix parameter to maximum.
+After that, I will place a filter effect under the reverb in Serum Fx rack and from the filter type menu, I will select a comb filter, named cmb+.
+In the filter section, I will firstly set mix parameter to the maximum.
 Then, I will move the cutoff parameter all the way to left and increase resonance and drive to a certain amount.
 This is because I will only automate the cutoff.
-So let’s make a new automation line in Lumit and start automation of the cut off from zero to let’s say 50 %.
+So let’s make a new automation line in SoundBridge and start automation of the cut off from zero to let’s say 50 %.

 ~Pluck sound with Reverb and Comb Filter effect